-8.93 rot
+8.97 rot

 This keyword is used to rotate the view-direction to the model.
-For example rot u 10 will rotate the view-direction 10 degrees upwards.
+For example will rotate the view-direction 10 degrees upwards.
 The meaning of the other letters is down d, right r, left l, clockwise c.
 The remaining letters will rotate the view into a pre-defined direction.
-For example the user will look in x direction after the command rot x and against the x direction with the command rot -x and so on.
+For example the user will look in x direction after the command and against the x direction with the command rot -x and so on.